-On 10 August 1987 Prime Minister Hawke announced the formation of a Royal Commission to investigate the causes of deaths of Aboriginal people while held in State and Territory gaols.
+On 10 August 1987 Prime Minister Hawke announced the formation of a Royal Commission to investigate the causes of deaths of Aboriginal people who were held in state and territory gaols.
 The Royal Commission was established in response to a growing public concern that deaths in custody of Aboriginal people were too common and poorly explained.
 The Letters Patent formally establishing the Commission were issued by the Governor-General on 16 October 1987.
-Similar Letters Patent were issued by the States and the Northern Territory.
+Similar Letters Patent were issued by the states and the Northern Territory.

 The reports of the Royal Commission

 The Royal Commission produced a number of reports, including individual reports for each death investigated.
 These were presented separately as they were completed.
 The Commission also produced an Interim Report, which was presented on 21 December 1988.
 The final report, signed on 15 April 1991, made 339 recommendations, mainly concerned with procedures for persons in custody, liaison with Aboriginal groups, police education and improved accessibility to information.
-Many of the reports are available on the website of the Australasian Legal Information Institute.
+The full text of the various reports can be found at www.austlii.edu.au/au/other/IndigLRes/rciadic/.

 The Commission created or collected about 200 shelf metres of records.
-These deal with the investigation of individual cases (the ‘case files', which include exhibits and findings), underlying issues, submissions, research material, the records of counsel assisting the Commission and the administrative records.
+These deal with the investigation of individual cases (the ‘case files’, which include exhibits and findings), underlying issues, submissions, research material, the records of counsel assisting the Commission and the administrative records of the Commission.

-There is one or more case files for each of the 99 deaths investigated by the Commission.
+There is one or more case file(s) for each of the 99 deaths investigated by the Commission.
 The amount of documentation varies from case to case.
-Some cases were straightforward and have only a few files, while other cases such as suicides can have thousands of pages of transcripts of investigations by the Commission and thousands of additional pages from the original Coroner's Report and from welfare files, Social Security files and medical records.
+Some cases have only a few files, while other cases can have thousands of pages of transcripts of investigations by the Commission and thousands of additional pages from the original Coroner’s Report and from welfare files, Social Security files and medical records.

 Access to the records

-The Commission decided that the material it had gathered should be made as publicly accessible as possible, but was aware that most of the material was less than 30 years old.
-It acknowledged that privacy and Aboriginal cultural sensitivities would need to be considered (eg it decided that the details of individual cases should not be released on the ground that they were too distressing to the deceased's family and friends).
+The Commission decided that the material it had gathered should be made as publicly accessible as possible but was aware that most of the material at the time was not yet in the open access period as defined by the Archives Act 1983.
+It acknowledged that privacy and Aboriginal cultural sensitivities would need to be considered (e.g. it decided that the details of individual cases should not be released on the ground that they were too distressing to the deceased's family and friends).

-- Records which were publicly available at the time that the Royal Commission was in operation, such as transcripts of open hearings are publicly available.
+- Records which were publicly available at the time that the Royal Commission was in operation, such as transcripts of open hearings, remain publicly available.

 - Individuals and organisations may obtain access to submissions or exhibits which they placed before the Royal Commission, and to related transcripts.

-Records of the Commission are held in every office of the Archives.
-If you wish to obtain access to the records you should contact the nearest office of the Archives in the first instance.
-Note, however, that there will be delays in gaining access to some records as the Department of the Prime Minister and Cabinet may need to consult with other parties in determining an access status.
+Records of the Commission are held in most offices of the National Archives.
+If you wish to obtain access to the records, please visit our website (naa.gov.au) and click on 'Collection' and then 'Ask us a question'.
+Note, however, that there may be delays in gaining access to records if the Archives is required to undertake consultation prior to determining a record's public access status.